GoogleChrome/web.dev/src/site/content/en/fast/codelab-density-descriptors/index.md

 for a particular device.
 A 192 ppi device has a `devicePixelRatio` of 2 (192 ppi/96 ppi = 2) because "2 of its display pixels are the size of 1 CSS pixel".

 These days most devices have a device-pixel-ratio between 1.0 and 4.0.

-(Note:
+{% Aside %}
-This ratio doesn't have to be a whole number. `1.5`, `2.4`, and `2.5` are all device-pixel-ratios of common devices.)
+This ratio doesn't have to be a whole number. `1.5`, `2.4`, and `2.5` are all device-pixel-ratios of common devices.
+{% endAside %}

 - Determine the pixel density of a device by typing `window.devicePixelRatio` in the console.